Heretic-oVirt/docs/README.md

 # Docs repository

-This repository contains the documentation for Heretic oVirt Project:
+This repository contains the documentation for the Heretic oVirt Project:

 * Overview of the project